MrGossett/blog/content/post/inverted-switch.md

 }
 ```

-`package json` will do the heavy lifting to parse the date and convert the JSON numeric into a `uint64`.
+`package json` will do the heavy lifting to parse the date and convert the JSON numeric into an `int64`.
 If the client had supplied something other than an ISO8601 date string for `some_date`, `package json` would squawk.
 The same goes for values in `thing_id` that cannot be converted to an `int64`.

 ### validate me